AppliedMechanicsLab/ENGN0310/Labs/StressStrainTensorLab.md

 $$
 ___

-Now recall that in 1D-case, we only needed Young's modulus to relate $\frac{F}{A}$ to $\frac{\delta}{L}$. -->
+Now recall that in 1D-case, we only needed Young's modulus to relate $\frac{F}{A}$ to $\frac{\delta}{L}$.
+How do we relate stress tensor to strain tensor?  -->

- How do we relate stress tensor to strain tensor?
 To describe the relation between stress and strain tensors, we need two material properties.
-We are already familiar with the Young's modulus $E$.
+You are already familiar with the Young's modulus $E$.
 We will now introduce another material property, Poisson's ratio, which is a measure of the deformation of a material in a direction perpendicular to specific loading.

 In this lab, you will be given a silicone strip with three squares drawn on it, as shown below.
 We will put this under uni-axial tension to 1) become familiar with the concept of stress/strain tensors, and 2) see and measure the Poisson's effect in action.